 “Yes, well.
 Sorry to hear that.
 Have we at least figured out… if we are?”

 In the first-ever parliament, the so-called ‘Beekeeper Cabinet’, The Body devised the Schemas, which meant that the country would haphazardly copy European bourgeois interests with reckless abandon.
 To achieve in 50 years what took Europe 250.
 The outcomes were relatively successful: rapid, ugly industrialisation; the nationalism that bludgeons peoples into one; the invention of rent and wages to pacify the massive underclasses; policing and military spending to quell insurrection; imperialist wars for markets overseas; spearheading the profitability of slavery.
-Never was this terrible human cost called into question, only handwaved by the prime minister as a necessity.
-The most prudent question was brought up when it was much too late: “Is capitalism right for this country?”
+But the numbers went up, production and finance capital flourished.
+Never was this terrible human cost called into question, though, only handwaved by the prime minister as a necessity.

-In the year of the Schema’s completion, The Body owned approximately 70% of the country’s wealth in terms of land, family conglomerations, and stocks.
-Before the Cleft, their houses had been slaveowners, minekeepers, and warlords.
-Afterward, they were quickly promoted to bankers, industrialists, and generals.
+In the year of the Schema’s completion, The Body owned approximately 70% of the country’s wealth in terms of landlordism, family conglomerations, and stocks.
+Before the Cleft, the capitalists had been slaveowners, minekeepers, and warlords.
+Afterward, they quickly adapted to bankers, industrialists, and generals.
 They remain the same nobility as before, cliques of blood that dabbled in yellow rocks and redder stains.
-Chiga may have been born a commoner, worked his way up as a Marxist economist, but his ennoblement comes as no surprise.
-He was quick to defend the invasion of China, even corrupting Lenin’s texts to call it ‘petty imperialism’.
-An exigency for newly-developing, non-western nations to compete on the global market.
-Imperialism as the motor to “develop new technologies which will resist Western imperialism”.
-What he thought of as the rational course was the same sugary poison digested by The Body: ‘we must copy the West in order to compete with the West’.
-The hunger for power, fed by wealth.

 The sound of a bell ringing instantly stops the discussion – immediately, the cacophoners do what they never have and listen.
 An unknown comrade steps forward, holding a ringed chime.
 They stand out amidst the mishmash of factory workers, farmhands who snuck in by country train, eager intellectuals, and class traitors.
 Standing out over their faded silks, is the wooden mask they wear.
 It resembles the Fafa, an old folklore character.
 A blind and capricious crone with the smile of a scarecrow: it shows up in nice dreams to wake you up from them – not corrupting, but interrupting.
 Their voice speaks: